-sovereign has to be conceived as a tissue of rules and that fundamental to the existence of any legal system is not an all-powerful commanding entity, but a set of foundational secondary rules accepted and practiced by members of a ruling elite.
+polity could not stand.
+Dicey essayed a reconciliation of the ROL and British parliamentary sovereignty based effectively on the separation of powers between Parliament and the judiciary and the subjection of the executive to parliamentary control.
+And in the mid-twentieth century, H.L.A.
+Hart put paid finally to the sovereign-based conception by showing that even a sovereign has to be conceived as a tissue of rules and that fundamental to the existence of any legal system is not an all-powerful commanding entity, but a set of foundational secondary rules accepted and practiced by members of a ruling elite.
 It is arguable, then, that the solution to the Hobbesian problem for IL is just a special-and striking-case of its solution for legal systems generally.

-All that said, there may be some relics of the Hobbesian worry at the international level.
+All that said, there may be some relics of the Hobbesian problem at the international level.
 Some have worried about lawlessness or arbitrary exercise of power at the highest level of international governance, for example, in the U.N.
 Security Council.
-Now the Security Council is certainly not a Hobbesian sovereign, but there do appear to be some Hobbes-like difficulties in subjecting its decisions to legal control (not to mention legal review).
-12
+Now the Security Council is certainly not a Hobbesian sovereign, but there do appear to be certain Hobbes-like difficulties in subjecting its decisions to legal control (not to mention legal review).
+11

-National sovereigns13 are-by their treaties and their customary observances-the main sources of IL; and they are also-by their occasional military adventures-its main (coercive) enforcers.
+National sovereigns12 are-by their treaties and their customary observances-the main sources of IL; and they are also-by their occasional military adventures-its main (coercive) enforcers.
 And this may mean that national sovereigns (or some of them) are in a position to free themselves from subjection to international norms by repealing or refusing to enforce those laws that trouble them.
-Along these lines some worries have been voiced about customary IL, where there does seem to be a problem of a consistent pattern of violations generating the conclusion that the law has changed rather than that the law needs to be more severely enforced.14
+Along these lines some worries have been voiced about customary IL, where there does seem to be a problem of a consistent pattern of violations generating the conclusion that the law has changed rather than that the law needs to be more severely enforced.13

 Also Hart's conception disposes only of the logical side of Hobbes's argument.
-It doesn't address the political argument-that the subjection of state institutions to state law may provide an occasion for paralysis, conflict
+It does not address the political argument-that the subjection of state institutions to state

-11 H.L.A.
+10 H.L.A.
 HART, THE CONCEPT OF LAW (NEW EDITION, 1994), Ch.
 IV.
-Cf. Jeremy Waldron, Are Constitutional Norms Legal Norms, FORDHAM LAW REVIEW, 75 (2006), 1697-1713 "Hart's insistence that sovereignty--where it exists--depends on rules, is constituted by rules, and so cannot intelligibly be regarded as the source of all the rules that make up the legal system.
-But once we acknowledge that sovereigns are constituted by rules, we might entertain the possibility that the foundations of some legal systems can be constituted by rules in a way that establishes a constitution of a fundamentally different shape--for example, in a way that does not yield anything that looks remotely like a sovereign.
+Cf. Jeremy Waldron, Are Constitutional Norms Legal Norms?, FORDHAM LAW REVIEW, 75 (2006) 1697, at : Hart insisted "that sovereignty-where it exists-depends on rules, is constituted by rules, and so cannot intelligibly be regarded as the source of all the rules that make up the legal system.
+But once we acknowledge that sovereigns are constituted by rules, we might entertain the possibility that the foundations of some legal systems can be constituted by rules in a way that establishes a constitution of a fundamentally different shape-for example, in a way that does not yield anything that looks remotely like a sovereign.
 We can then see through to the possibility that a legal system need not have a constituted sovereign at its base (though some do); it may just have a constitution.
-(This is how we have to think about the legal system of the United States, for example."
+(This is how we have to think about the legal system of the United States, for example.)"